osome-iu/simsom_removal/README.md

 ## Overview of the repo
 1. `data`: contains raw & derived datasets
-2. `example`: contains a minimal example to start using the SimSoM model
+2. `example`: contains a minimal example to start using the SimSoM model.
+This model was written and tested with **Python>=3.6**
 3. `experiments`: experiment configurations, results, supplementary data and .ipynb noteboooks to produce figures reported in the paper
 4. `libs`: contains the extended SimSoM model package that can be imported into scripts
+5. `workflow`:
-5. `workflow`: scripts to run experiments
+    - `rules` contains scripts to run the experiments
+    - `scripts` contains helper scripts used by `rules` scripts.
+These include functions such as network initialization, data parsing, etc.

 ## 1. Install SimSoM